roeroeroeroe/selfbot/README.md

-  "authedClientConnectionsPoolSize": 10, // create N authenticated tmi connections "maxHermesConnections": 10,            // maximum amount of WS hermes connections to create "maxHermesTopicsPerConnection": 50,    // maximum amount of topics a single connection can be subscribed to "messageBatchInsertIntervalMs": 2500,  // how often to flush queued messages "maxMessageBatchInsertSize": 500,      // max number of messages to flush per batch "bot": {
+  "authedClientConnectionsPoolSize": 10, // create N authenticated tmi connections "maxHermesConnections": 10,            // maximum amount of WS hermes connections to create "maxHermesTopicsPerConnection": 50,    // maximum amount of topics a single connection can be subscribed to "messagesBatchInsertIntervalMs": 2500, // how often to flush queued messages "maxMessagesBatchInsertSize": 500,     // max number of messages to flush per batch "bot": {
     "login": "",
     "id": "0"